Nationality and Statelessness

 Exhaustive technical exposition of the contemporary international legal framework relating to nationality and statelessness, in terms of both standards for the avoidance and resolution of cases of statelessness and the protection of the rights of stateless people.

 Contains various contributions that approach the issue of statelessness from a “solutions” perspective.
-They explore what is being done to address the issue and what challenges lie ahead.
+The authors explore what is being done to address the issue and what challenges lie ahead.
 Includes contributions on tools and techniques to solve statelessness, addressing region-specific issues and challenges, developments, innovations, and future possibilities, all in the context of the global campaign to end statelessness.

 Weis, Paul.
 Nationality and Statelessness in International Law.
 Dordrecht, The Netherlands: Kluwer Academic, 1979.

 Detailed discussion of how questions of nationality and statelessness are addressed under international law.
-Still one of the most authoritative works on the subject.
+Still one of the most authoritative early works on the subject.
 Comprises a comprehensive technical overview of relevant customary law, treaty standards, and municipal and international jurisprudence leading to broader conclusions on the state of international law at the time of writing (1979).

 Weissbrodt, David, and Clay Collins.
 “The Human Rights of Stateless Persons.”
 Human Rights Quarterly 28.1 (2006): 245–276.